Home Compare AMAT vs IT

 Applied Materials vs Gartner: Which Stock Looks Stronger in 2026?

-Gartner holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Gartner holds the cleaner structural position, with the lead spread across valuation and profitability.
 Applied Materials still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Applied Materials carries the stronger setup — intact trend against Gartner's broken trend.
 That leaves a split case: the structural lead stays with Gartner, but the market is not currently confirming it.

 Trajectory Similarity